cuneo24/Project-4/readme.md

 + Production URL: http://p4.cuneocourse.me

 ## Feature summary
-*Outline a summary of features that your application has.
-The following details are from a hypothetical project called "Movie Tracker".
-Note that it is similar to Foobooks, yet it has its own unique features.
-Delete this example and replace with your own feature summary*

 + Visitors can register/log in
 + Users can add/edit/delete their own mods
 + Users can search for mods via their category, or section, that they are created with